PlanB-Network/bitcoin-educational-content/courses/cyp201/en.md

 Hashing is a process that transforms information of arbitrary length into another piece of information of fixed length through a cryptographic hash function.
 In other words, a hash function takes an input of any size and converts it into a fixed-size fingerprint, called a "hash".
 The hash can also sometimes be referred to as "digest", "condensate", "condensed", or "hashed".

 For example, the SHA256 hash function produces a hash of a fixed length of 256 bits.
-Thus, if we use the input "_Plan ₿_", a message of arbitrary length, the generated hash will be the following 256-bit fingerprint:
+Thus, if we use the input "_PlanB_", a message of arbitrary length, the generated hash will be the following 256-bit fingerprint:

 ```text
 24f1b93b68026bfc24f5c8265f287b4c940fb1664b0d75053589d7a4f821b688